Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

+### Tips

+ - use session-based `SessionStep` flows to define CLI and UI behavior in one place.
+ - the pair `(device, calibration_name)` must be unique.
+The final directory structure looks like `~/.pioreactor/storage/calibrations/<device>/<calibration_name>.yaml`
+ - The `x` variable should be the independent variable - the variable that can (in theory) be set by you, and the measurement variable `y` follows.
+For example, in the default OD calibration, the independent variable is the OD, and the dependent variable is the Pioreactor's sensor's voltage.
+This is because we can vary the OD as we wish (add more culture...), and the Pioreactor's sensor will detect different values.
+ - Another way to look at this is: "where does error exist"?
+Typically, there will be error in the "measurement" variable (voltage for OD calibration, RPM measurement for stirring calibration, etc.).
+In practice, we only have the measurement variable, and wish to go "back" to the original variable.

 ## (Optional) Creating a new protocol for an existing device

 If you want to add a custom script to create a calibration on the Pioreactor, you can do that by creating a new protocol.